Everything you need to know about going Organic

-The term ‘organic’ can be used on any foods, without any official regulation, where as ‘Australian Certified Organic’ foods abide by a number of standards which take a holistic approach to the growing and handling of the food.
-This can include the whole system involved, from the level of soil quality to the regulations around sprays to the produce and transportation.
+The term ‘organic’ can be used on any packaging or food products, without any official regulation.
+Where as foods with the ‘Australian Certified Organic’ logo are required to abide by a number of standards.
+Organic certification takes a holistic approach to the growing and handling of ingredients used in food products.
+This may include an assessment of the whole system involved, including an analysis of the level of soil quality, sprays used and transportation of produce.

-Here are a few reasons you should make the switch:
+Here are a few benefits of making the switch:

-• Reduce your exposure to herbicides, pesticides and toxins, which can have negative effects on your health.
-Certified organic produce is not sprayed with any synthetic and harmful chemicals, fertilisers or genetically modified organisms (GMO’s).
+- Reducing your exposure to herbicides and pesticides.
+Both of which can have negative effects on your health.
+Certified organic produce is not sprayed with any harmful chemicals, fertilisers or genetically modified organisms (GMO’s).

 What to look for when choosing organic:

-• Eat in season when possible, source your veggies locally in your live in an area near an organic farm.
+- Seasonal produce.
+Organic foods are usually more affordable when they’re in season.
+Another idea is to source your veggies locally if you live in an area near an organic farm.
 Most certified organic produce in the supermarket/grocer is usually in season unless it has been imported.

-• Overall, opt for home cooked meals made from organic ingredients
+- Opt for home cooked meals made from organic ingredients.

-• If you’re wanting to make the switch to organic and aren’t sure where to start, make the switch for foods that are sprayed more (berries, spinach and broccoli) and slowly transition over to bananas, melons and produce with a thick skin.
+- If you’re wanting to make the switch to organic and aren’t sure where to start, make the switch for foods that are highly sprayed (berries, spinach and broccoli) and slowly transition over to bananas, melons and produce with a thick skin.

-Article by Rebecca Sturgess – Nutritionist BHSc (nut med)
+Article by Bec van den Elzen– Nutritionist BHSc (nut med)